vohai2003/hdp_data_tutorials/tutorials/hdp/interactive-sql-on-hadoop-with-hive-llap/tutorial.md

 -   Confirm Dependent Configurations by pressing **OK**
 -   Confirm Configurations by pressing **Proceed Anyway**

 > Important: HiveServer2 Interactive will automatically start.
 Restart any other affected services.
-Wait for all services to restart continuing.
+Wait for all services to restart before continuing.

 ## 2. Connect with a BI Tool and Run Queries <a id="connect_with_bi_tool"></a>